-Ski Division Only: Sponsons may be attached to the inside of the bond flange, but no part of the sponson may extend more than 38.00\80mm (1.50 in.) below the lower part of the bond flange (bumper removed).
-Sponsons attached to the inside of the bond flange shall not protrude outside the bond flange (bumper removed) when measured in a level horizontal plane.

-Ski PWC Homologated under 4.1.2 Only (500 Units): If a model has not had the hull updated for greater than five years then all updated year models shall be allowed an additional set of sponsons for a total of four sponsons.
-All other provisions of 7.2.3 remain in tact.
+Ski Division Only: Sponsons may be attached to the inside of the bond flange, but no part of the sponson may extend more than 38.00mm (1.50 in.) below the lower part of the bond flange (bumper removed).
+Sponsons attached to the inside of the bond flange (bumper removed) when measured in a level horizontal plane.
+Ski PWC Homologated under 4.1.2 only (500 units): As of 2012, all Ski PWC, which are eligible for Lites Class, shall be allowed an additional set of sponsons for a total of four sponsons.
+All other provisions of 7.2.3 remain intact.